matija-marijan/E-GraphDTA/README.md

 # Resources

 ## Datasets
 + data/davis/, data/kiba/ contain the Davis and KIBA drug-target interaction datasets.
-These file were downloaded from [DeepDTA](https://github.com/hkmztrk/DeepDTA/tree/master/data).
+The files were downloaded from [DeepDTA](https://github.com/hkmztrk/DeepDTA/tree/master/data).
-+ data/davis/new_proteins.json contains the updated version of the proteins from the Davis dataset, which have been accounted for mutations.
++ data/davis/new_proteins.json contains the updated version of the protein sequences from the Davis dataset, which have been accounted for mutations.
 This file was created with data downloaded from [DTITR](https://github.com/larngroup/DTITR/blob/main/data/davis/dataset/davis_dataset_processed.csv).

 ## Proposed Models
-All the proposed models, along with GraphDTA models can be found in the models/ folder.
+All of the proposed models, along with the original GraphDTA models can be found in the models/ folder.
 All proposed models are built on top of the GraphDTA GIN model variant, and include:
 + **PDD** (Protein-Drug Concatenation): Incorporates drug information in the protein representation learning channel, by concatenating the drug latent vector to each amino acid embedding latent vector:
   <p align="center">
   <img src="images/pdd.png" width="300">